Table of Contents

 - Distortion of empirical evidence, since data sets are counted twice, although they are the same;

-- Waste of editorial resources and takes up editorial space that other researchers could use;
+- Waste of editorial resources, taking up editorial space that other researchers could use;

 Find more about Simultaneous submissions on Pinterest: